Expand To Show Full Article

 History

-The Penguins have since become one of the favourite attractions at the zoo and a visit wouldn’t be complete without checking out the hatchery section of Penguin Rock and trying to catch a glimpse of any chicks nestled under the protective bodies of their parents.
+The penguins have since become one of the most-loved attractions at the zoo, and a visit wouldn’t be complete without checking out the hatchery section of Penguin Rock and trying to catch a glimpse of chicks nestled under the protective bodies of their parents.

 Edinburgh Zoo

-Rest assured the animals are allowed to choose whether or not they want to join the parade, so if you take a peek inside Penguin Rock while the parade is running don’t be surprised to see a few of the lazier penguins lounging around by the poolside.
+Rest assured, the animals are allowed to choose whether or not they want to join the parade, so if you take a peek inside Penguin Rock while the parade is running, don’t be surprised to see many of the lazier penguins lounging around by the poolside instead of enjoying a walk.

 Edinburgh Zoo

-How long can I stay at Edinburgh Zoo?
+How long can I stay at the Edinburgh Zoo?

 Can you just turn up at Edinburgh Zoo?